Deutscher Wetterdienst: Numerical weather prediction

-The German Meteorological Service runs a global hydrostatic model of its own, the GME (superseded by ICON in 2015), using a hexagonal icosahedral grid since 2002.
+The German Meteorological Service runs a global hydrostatic model... of its own, the GME (superseded by ICON in 2015), using a hexagonal icosahedral grid since 1 December 1999.
 They developed the High Resolution Regional Model (HRM) in 1999, which is widely run within the operational and research meteorological communities and run with hydrostatic assumptions.
 The German non-hydrostatic Lokal-Modell for Europe (LME) has been run since 2002, and an increase in areal domain became operational on 28 September 2005.
 Since March 2009, the DWD operates a NEC SX-9 with a peak performance of 109 teraFLOPS to help in the weather forecasting process.

-The DWD also operates two other NWP services, COSMO-EU (Europe region) and COSMO-DE (Germany and surrounding region), with higher resolution than the ICON.
-The COSMO algorithm is maintained by the COSMO consortium, a cooperation of many European countries.
-It uses ICON data as input in DWD's setup.
+DWD formerly ran two higher-resolution regional models based on the COSMO framework, COSMO-EU (covering Europe) and COSMO-DE (covering Germany and surrounding areas), maintained by the multinational COSMO consortium.
+Both have since been retired: COSMO-EU was replaced by the ICON-EU nest in December 2016, and COSMO-D2 (COSMO-DE's successor) was replaced by ICON-D2 in February 2021, ending DWD's operational use of COSMO-based models.

+DWD's current numerical weather prediction system is built around ICON and its regional and ensemble configurations, including ICON-EU, ICON-D2, and the ICON-EPS ensemble; the ICON source code has been available under an open-source licence since January 2024.

 Public services

 Since 2005, the DWD has been publishing regional warnings against heat with the aim to reduce heat related fatalities.
 This decision was made because of the hot summer in 2003, when estimated 7000 people died from direct or indirect effects of the heat.
 Additionally, it sends out sea weather reports as radioteletype and faxes.
 Since 2006, the pollen warnings can be subscribed to for free on the DWD web site.
 Within its duty of primary meteorological information, the DWD offers a free daily weather report for Germany, which can be subscribed to by email on their official website.
 DWD offers free access to its climate data.

+In 2015, DWD began offering free-of-charge weather forecasts and weather warnings through its app WarnWetter, against which the commercial weather service WetterOnline sued based on the Law concerning the German Weather Service (Gesetz über den Deutschen Wetterdienst).
+In § 6, the law specifies that the DWD has to charge fees for providing weather services.
+Therefore, since 2017, DWD charges a one-time fee of 1.99 € to access weather forecasts in its app, and in 2020, the Federal Court of Justice confirmed that a free app offered by DWD – which is largely funded by the taxpayer – would illegally influence the weather forecasting market.
+Untouched by these legal ramifications, the free version of WarnWetter still warns about extreme weather conditions, and disasters.